AdobeDocs/analytics.ko-KR/help/admin/admin/reporting-activity-manager/reporting-activity.md

 The Requests graph shows the number of processed and completed requests for the selected report suite over the last 2 hours.

-* The x-axis shows a 2-hour time frame.
+Hover over the chart to view points in time where the maximum number of requests was highest for that minute.

-* The y-axis shows the number of processed requests (in purple) and completed requests (in green), by minute.
+* **X-axis**: The number of processed and completed requests over the last 2-hour time frame.
-* You can hover over the chart to view points in time where the maximum number of requests was highest for that minute.
+* **Y-axis**: The number of processed requests (in purple) and completed requests (in green), by minute.

    ![Distinct Users graph](assets/requests-graph.png)